Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 In a world that’s going for cashless transactions, having extra cash on you is one of the most underrated things.
 It won’t take up that much space in your wallet, and it’s handy for when you find yourself in a place that somehow doesn’t accept plastic.
 Put a few loose bills, and you’ll be good to go.

 Get a piece of paper, list down all your emergency contacts, all the medical information about you, and have that piece of paper laminated.
 This is an essential and a must-have in your wallet.

 Aside from that, you can also store band-aids and important cards.
 There are a lot of cool designs for wallets that will best fit your taste and need.
 Consider going for slimmed-down wallets that are durable and can take a beating.
 You don’t want to be that person who changes their worn-out wallet every other month.

 We love multitools and having one on hand, but on the off chance your EDC is space-limiting, we recommend opting for a wallet multitool instead.
-As the name suggests, these bad boys have a lot of functions and can fit in your wallet.
+As the name suggests, these bad boys have many functions and can fit in your wallet.

 Next on our list is the tactical flashlight.
-Tactical flashlights have always been a must for many preppers, and for good reason.
+Tactical flashlights have always been a must for many preppers, and for a good reason.
 Aside from being portable and fitting great into tiny spaces, flashlights are super helpful during emergencies.

 Let’s give you a situation: